Frequently Asked Questions

 If I read out the CAT Verbal Battery questions to students, will this invalidate the test?

-Second, to isolate a specific problem with reading, you could read some of the verbal questions to the student.
+- To isolate a specific problem with reading, you could read some of the verbal questions to the student.
 If their response to these questions is markedly better than on the first occasion this might isolate reading as the problem.
 This would suggest that the student's 'true' reasoning score is obscured by reading difficulties.
-In CAT4 it is recommended that students with a stanine score of 3 or below on the Verbal tests should be administered a reading test as a follow up.
+In CAT4 it is recommended that students with a stanine score of 3 or below on the Verbal tests should do a reading test as a follow up.

 How reliant is CAT on the quality of the administrator explaining and supervising the test?

-If the digital edition is being taken, the administration instructions are given through the voiceover and the timer is part of the test so there is no need for the administrator to present the question types or time the test.
+If the digital edition is being taken, the administration instructions are given through the voiceover and the timer is part of the test.
 However, it is still important that the administrator ensures that the testing environment is appropriate and answers any queries as necessary.

 Can I spread the administration of CAT4 across a cohort over the same academic year?

 No. It’s advisable for the same cohort to take CAT4 as close together as possible and at least within the same term.
-This ensures that student results can be compared with one another with confidence and teachers and administrators can obtain as accurate results as possible.
+This ensures that student results can be compared with confidence, and teachers and administrators can obtain as accurate results as possible.